jkenloh/NationalGalleryOfArt/README.md

 **Canadian Artworks:** How many total art pieces are attributed to Canadian artists?

-**Types of Canadian Artworks:** What types of artworks, such as photographs, prints, or paintings, are created by Canadian artists?
+**Types of Canadian Artworks:** What is the breakdown of the types of artworks by Canadian artists? (e.g., painting, print, sculpture, photograph, etc.)

 **Time Period of Canadian Artworks:** In which time period were these artworks by Canadian artists predominantly created?